apache/guacamole-manual/src/configuring-guacamole.md

 `port`
 : The port the telnet server is listening on, usually 23.
 This parameter is optional.
 If this is not specified, the default of 23 will be used.

+`timeout`
+: The timeout, in seconds, to wait for the telnet server to respond before giving up and aborting the connecion.
+The default is 10 seconds.

 (telnet-authentication)=